isinghrana/ai-starterkit-mymeds/chapter3/Readme.md

 ***

 **Congratulations!
-At this point you have implemented as Azure Function which uses AI Capabilities of Azure Computer Vision Cognitive Service to read text from an image.**
+At this point you have implemented an Azure Function which uses AI Capabilities of Azure Computer Vision Cognitive Service to read text from an image.**

 ***